Samsung Galaxy Watch 4 & Watch 4 Classic review: Just in time

 I think there are two primary things people want to know about the Galaxy Watch 4 and, separately, about Wear OS 3: does Samsung's watch platform benefit from its transition to Wear OS, and is Wear OS as a whole considerably better than it used to be?

 The first I can answer confidently: yes.
-Samsung has tried to recreate as much of its Tizen-based UI flow as possible, so existing users won't feel alienated while also benefiting from access to the Play Store and some general Wear OS niceties.
+Samsung has tried to recreate as much of its Tizen-based UI flow as possible, so existing users won't feel alienated while benefiting from access to the Play Store and some general Wear OS niceties.
 Notifications still live on the far left of the navigation, with older ones accruing further and further from the main watch face.
 The quick settings menu still lives at the top, and app "tiles" comprise the real estate to the right of the home screen, just as they did on Tizen.
 The main functional difference between Tizen and Wear OS 3 is the inclusion of a launcher at the bottom of the workflow, an app cloud very similar to the Apple Watch, and every bit as frustrating to use.

-I encourage you not to overthink Wear OS on the Galaxy Watch; as I said in the beginning, this isn't the massive reinvention many people wanted or were expecting.
-It is very much Samsung's existing wearable experience with access to Google's apps and the admittedly limited selection of Wear OS apps on the Play Store.
-You also benefit from better notifications than on Tizen, since Wear OS is so closely tied to Android's core notification framework, but the real benefits are being able to open Google Maps for turn-by-turn navigation or use Google Keep to check off groceries from a shopping list as you wander through the chips aisle (I see you, and I support your decisions).
+I encourage you not to overthink Wear OS on the Galaxy Watch; as I said initially, this isn't the massive reinvention many people wanted or were expecting.
+Instead, it is very much Samsung's existing wearable experience with access to Google's apps and the admittedly limited selection of Wear OS apps on the Play Store.
+You also gain better notifications than on Tizen, since Wear OS is so closely tied to Android's core notification framework, but the real upgrades are being able to open Google Maps for turn-by-turn navigation or use Google Keep to check off groceries from a shopping list as you wander through the chips aisle (I see you, and I support your decisions).

-Don't overthink Wear OS on the Galaxy Watch; it feels very much like Tizen but with access to Google apps and services.

-You also get, or at least will get when they are released, updated versions of Spotify, Strava, Calm, and others that either didn't exist on Samsung's existing platform or were severely underdeveloped to the point where they might as well not have existed.
-Samsung is betting that developers are more likely to build a decent Wear OS companion app because it's an extension of an existing Android experience, and Google is hoping (praying) that more developers are going to be willing to build those apps because millions of Samsung phone owners will be wearing Wear OS watches on their wrists.
+You also get, or at least will get when they're released, updated versions of Spotify, Strava, Calm, and others that either didn't exist on Samsung's existing platform or were severely underdeveloped.
+Samsung is betting that developers are more likely to build a decent Wear OS companion app because it's an extension of an existing Android experience, and Google is hoping (praying) that more developers will be willing to build those apps because millions of Samsung phone owners will be wearing Wear OS watches.
 We'll see how it will all play out soon enough.

 Galaxy Watch 4 owners also benefit from a feature Google recently added to Wear OS called Tiles.
 Think of Tiles as widgets that live to the right of the watch face providing quick access to information or app actions, checking the weather, starting a timer, or beginning a workout without having to open an app.
-While the Tile API is still in alpha, and isn't available to all developers, Google said during its recent developer conference that it's working with dozens of companies to build Tiles into their Wear OS apps, and it's honestly one of the best additions to the platform (though it's also being backported to Wear OS 2).
+While the Tile API is still in alpha and isn't available to all developers, Google said during its recent developer conference that it's working with dozens of companies to build Tiles into their Wear OS apps.
+It's honestly one of the best additions to the platform (though it's also being backported to Wear OS 2).

-Another feature of Wear OS that I'm glad to see here is custom watch faces; while the ones included on the Watch 4 are actually quite lovely and varied, you can choose to download apps like Facer, which let you pay for premium options from artists and designers, or Pujie Black, where you can design your own.
+Another welcome feature of Wear OS is custom watch faces.
+While the ones included on the Watch 4 are quite lovely and varied, you can download apps like Facer, which lets you pay for premium options from artists and designers, or Pujie Black, where you can design your own.

 And while this is very much a Samsung-first experience right now, it appears that the company is not blocking potential long-term customization, at least in certain areas.
-It already acknowledged that Google Assistant would soon be an option to replace Bixby as the default voice assistant, and hidden deep in the settings is the ability to install a custom launcher, much like you can on your phone.
-You'll also be able to select a new default health services provider at some point, too, which could mean turning shifting from Samsung Health to Google Fit or even Strava or myFitnessPal when they're updated to support Wear OS 3's new Health Services features.
+For example, it already acknowledged that Google Assistant would soon be an option to replace Bixby as the default voice assistant.
+Hidden deep in the settings is the ability to install a custom launcher, much like you can on your phone.
+You'll also be able to select a new default health services provider, too, which could mean turning shifting from Samsung Health to Google Fit or even Strava or MyFitnessPal when they're updated to support Wear OS 3's new Health Services features.

 The good news is that all of this stuff runs really well on the watch.
 Samsung's W920 SoC is a dual-core chip paired with 1.5GB of RAM and 16GB of storage, and unlike every Wear OS smartwatch I've used — even the most recent ones running Qualcomm's Snapdragon Wear 4100 and 1GB of RAM — I didn't dwell once on the performance.
 When you ask the watch to do something, it just does it; you're not stuck staring at the insipid circular loading prompt while Qualcomm's decade-old silicon churns before half-heartedly acquiescing.

-Note: This article was originally published in August 2021.
-It was updated in October 2021 with the following changes.